-Spring is in the air.
-For millennia, the season has been celebrated as nothing short of a miracle: The glorious return to life following the cold stagnation of winter.
-For the health and happiness of the mind, spirit, and body, Ayurveda offers some fascinating insights into how to prepare for spring and what it means on micro and macro levels.
+Spring is a continuation of Kapha season.
+This season, associated with the water element, starts in mid-Winter and continues until the end of Spring.
+For millennia, Spring has been celebrated as nothing short of a miracle: The glorious return to life following the cold stagnation of winter.
+For the health and happiness of the mind, spirit, and body, Ayurveda offers some fascinating insights into how to manage during spring’s kapha season and what it means on micro and macro levels.

 Spring is cool, wet, and soggy, marked by melting snow and ice, and rain showers — a time when the earth becomes water soaked and heavy.
 As a result, the environment slowly begins to blossom and sprout new life.
 Renewal and growth are the two key aspects of spring, when the latent tendencies of nature become manifest.
 This instills our bodies and minds with the promise of a fresh start, a desire to clean house and detoxify, and to awaken from the slumber of winter.
 Joy, hope, and inspiration abound.
 On the other hand, if the mind, body, and spirit are not in harmony with the qualities of spring, one may be prone to sluggishness and heaviness, leading to colds, excess mucus, and allergies.